Cat Compulsive Disorders

 Also, see naturally occurring excessive vocalization here.
 These can begin as a simple issue, but then manifest into several issues rolled into one with many interdependent variables — anyone for a game of chess?

 Just-in Testimonial — “We are so grateful our vet referred us to you for our little Sugar cat.
 Thank you so much for your supreme expert advice.
 She is no longer grooming all the fur off of her stomach and is a completely different cat emotionally.
 We had no idea she was that miserable.
 We hope this testimonial helps put other cat owners’ minds at ease when it comes to scheduling with you.
 Everything we read about and tried had no effect (including the years of diet change because we thought it was a food allergy all this time).
 Life is good and we are so glad we scheduled the phone consult.
-Many thanks, Marie S. Miami, Florida
+Many thanks”

-Compulsive disorders in cats are not among the most common and require a behaviorist with formal education in animal behavior.
-Properly analyzing the behavior is the first step to results.
+Compulsive disorders in cats are not among the most common and

 For a variety of reasons, some of them similar to those that afflict people, cats and other animals can develop behaviors that we categorize as compulsive.
 The main cause of compulsive behaviors in cats is stress, especially when cats feel highly conflicted by two opposing courses of action.
 One compulsive behavior is what we call “wool-sucking” or wool-chewing – sucking or chewing on non-food items including not just wool, but cotton, synthetics, paper, and even more surprising materials.